vurentjie/krita_ui_tweaks/README.md

 # Krita UI Tweaks
 Various tweaks for Krita's interface.

-> This is a collection of features from my Krita setup that may be useful to other.
+> This is a collection of features from my Krita setup that may be useful to others.
 > I use Krita on Linux.
 > I cannot vouch if these will work on other systems, but most likely they will.